Google Pays $392 Mn In Landmark US Privacy Case - UrduPoint

 Republican and Democratic lawmakers disagree on what national rules on online privacy should look like, with furious lobbying by tech companies to limit their potential impact.

-Since 2018, the US tech giants have faced strict rules in Europe, with Google, Amazon and others subjected to hefty fines over privacy violations.
+This is in marked contrast to Europe where the US tech giants have faced strict rules on privacy since 2018, with Google, Amazon and others subjected to hefty fines after violations.

+In South Korea, Google and Meta in September were fined a record of $71 million collectively for gathering users' personal information without consent for tailored ads.

+These decisions come in addition to the big antitrust penalties that have seen the European Union fine Google a total of 8.25 billion Euros ($8.5 billion) since 2017.

-The US case began after an article in 2018 from the Associated Press reported that Google tracked users even when they had opted out of the practice.
+- 'Changed years ago' - The US case began after an article in 2018 from The Associated Press reported that Google tracked users even when they had opted out of the practice.

-Other states involved included Arkansas, Florida, Illinois, Louisiana, North Carolina, Pennsylvania and Tennessee.
+Other states involved in the case included Arkansas, Florida, Illinois, Louisiana, North Carolina, Pennsylvania and Tennessee.

-Specifically at fault in their case was evidence that users continued to be tracked when they disabled the location history option on their phones as tracking continued through a separate Web & App Activity setting.
+Specifically at fault by Google was evidence that users continued to be tracked when they disabled the location history option on their phones as tracking continued through a separate Web & App Activity setting.

 In a statement, Google said that the allegations were based on product features that were no longer up to date.